keras-team/keras-hub/ROADMAP.md

   directly to [Tensorflow Text](https://www.tensorflow.org/text) or core Tensorflow.

-## Philosophy

-- **Let user needs be our compass.** Any modular building block that NLP practitioners need is in scope, whether it's data loading, augmentation, model building, evaluation metrics, or visualization utils.

-- **Be resolutely high-level.** Even if something is easy to do by hand in 5 lines, package it as a one liner.

-- **Balance ease of use and flexibility.** Simple things should be easy, and arbitrarily advanced use cases should be possible.
-There should always be a "we need to go deeper" path available to our most expert users.

-- **Grow as a platform and as a community.** KerasNLP development should be driven by the community, with feature and release planning happening out in the open on GitHub.

 ## Areas of interest

 At this point in our development cycle, we are primarily interested in providing